-Appendicitis, or inflammation of your appendix, is the most common condition of the abdomen that requires emergency surgery, according to Johns Hopkins Medicine, which doesn't give you much time to plan or think about how it might affect what you eat.
-Your appendix does not play a major role in digestion, so you may not need to make major changes to your diet.
-However, immediately following your surgery, you may need to avoid certain foods to limit abdominal pain and ease digestion.
+Appendicitis, or inflammation of your appendix, is the most common condition of the abdomen that requires emergency surgery, according to Johns Hopkins Medicine.
+Your appendix does not play a major role in digestion, so you may not need to make any lasting changes to your diet after an appendectomy.
+However, there may be foods to avoid after appendix surgery to limit abdominal pain and ease digestion.
 Talk to your doctor about your diet needs after surgery and during your appendicitis recovery time.

-Once you're on the road to recovery, eat a healthy diet rich in nutrients that promote healing and prevent infection, such as eggs for protein and zinc and peppers for vitamin C. Include foods rich in fiber to prevent constipation.
-Eating fruit, vegetables, whole grains, beans, nuts and seeds can help increase your daily fiber intake so you meet your needs, which range from 20 to 35 grams of fiber a day.
+Once you're on the road to recovery, eat a healthy diet rich in nutrients, such as eggs for protein and zinc and peppers for vitamin C. Eating fruit, vegetables, whole grains, beans, nuts and seeds can help increase your daily fiber intake so you meet your needs, which range from 20 to 35 grams of fiber a day.